Derby della Capitale

 Furthermore, our hotels are always located next to a metro station (usually Termini - Rome's central station).
 This makes your visit to Rome much easier.
 You will be able to move hassle-free around the city and have easy access to train connections, busses and taxis to both airports in Rome.

-Travel Guide
+Exclusive Travel Guide

-Football Travel Guide to Rome
+A Football Fan's Guide to Rome

 Our local tour guide (and fanatical football fan) in Rome is the author of this travel guide to experiencing football in Rome.